Children in our care are given the chance to play again (photo: photo:M. Mägi)

 The Republic of Hungary lies in central Europe; the capital city is Budapest with approximately 1.7 million inhabitants.
 The population is around ten million (2019 est.), of which 90 per cent is Hungarian and five per cent is Roma and Sinti.
 Children and young people under the age of 18account for around 17 per cent of the population.

 Hungary became independent from the Soviet Union in the late 1980s and in the spring of 1990, the first free elections were held.
 Hungary joined NATO in 1999 and, became a member of the European Union in 2004.

 Most Hungarians work in the service industry.
 Tourism is an important source of income; Hungary attracts over ten million tourists a year.
-Around a third of the working population is employed in industry and about five per cent works in agriculture.
+Around a third of the working population is employed in industry and about five per cent works in agriculture

 The Roma and Sinti minorities have been particularly affected by the economic and social changes of the recent decades.
 According to human rights organisations, Roma continue to face discrimination in fields such as employment, education and housing.
-The government has taken measures, but there is still a long way to go.
-For example, people from these minorities have a lower life expectancy than ethnic Hungarians.
-In addition, Roma children are more likely to drop out of secondary school; just 13 per cent complete secondary education and this affects their future employment possibilities.

 Poverty and lack of future employment for children and young people

-The Hungarian government has approved legislation to improve the life of children, but there is a lack of resources and qualified professionals to carry through these reforms.
+The Hungarian government has approved legislation to improve the life of children, but there is often a lack of resources and qualified professionals to carry through these reforms.
 Reports from local agencies conclude that vulnerable families are not given enough economic or psychological support to care for their children.